Linux disk quota

 And we will see the consumption of this disk by the root user (because only his objects are in this directory for now).

-By the way, repquotawith the -g parameter will show limits for groups, and -P limits for projects.
+with the -g parameter will show limits for groups, and -P limits for projects.

-Limits can be set with the setquota and edquota commands (but this is already standard — every manual describes how to do it).
+commands (but this is already standard — every manual describes how to do it).

-It seems that if we used usrquota, grpquota options when mounting, the limits are immediately enforced (without having to enable them with quotaon), which can be checked using the -p option:
+options when mounting, the limits are immediately enforced (without having to enable them with quotaon

 sudo quotaon -p /mnt